gretarmark/gretarmark.github.io/_posts/2026-06-20-LMI-Lyapunov.md

 published: true
 ---

-Linear Matrix Inequalities (LMIs) are among the most powerful tools in modern control theory.
-They appear in applications ranging from stability analysis and robust control to Model Predictive Control (MPC) and optimal controller design.

-Interestingly, the origins of LMIs can be traced back to the pioneering work of Russian mathematician Aleksandr Lyapunov in the late 19th century.
+Imagine you are designing the control system for a drone, an autonomous vehicle, a robot, or a power plant.

+Before deploying the controller, you need to answer a fundamental question:

+> Will the system remain stable?

+For simple systems, it is sometimes possible to solve the differential equations and directly examine the solution.
+However, for realistic engineering systems this quickly becomes impractical.

+More than 130 years ago, Russian mathematician Aleksandr Lyapunov developed a remarkable alternative.
+Instead of solving the differential equations, he proposed studying an energy-like function whose value decreases over time.

+This idea eventually led to one of the most important tools in modern control theory: **Linear Matrix Inequalities (LMIs)**.

+Today, LMIs are used in stability analysis, robust control, observer design, Model Predictive Control (MPC), and many other advanced control techniques.

 ---

+## A Brief Historical Perspective

+In 1892, Lyapunov published his doctoral dissertation *The General Problem of Stability of Motion*.

+At the time, stability analysis was largely based on finding explicit solutions to differential equations.
+Lyapunov introduced a completely different viewpoint: determine stability without solving the system itself.

+His approach was so powerful that it became one of the foundations of modern control theory.

+Although the term *Linear Matrix Inequality* would not appear until many decades later, the famous Lyapunov condition

+$$
+A^T P + PA < 0
+$$

+is now recognized as one of the earliest and most important examples of an LMI.

+---

 ## The Stability Problem

-Consider a linear time-invariant system
+Consider the linear time-invariant system

 $$
-\dot{x}(t) = Ax(t)
+\dot{x}(t)=Ax(t)
 $$

 where:

-- $$x(t)$$ is the state vector
+* $$x(t)$$ is the state vector
-- $$A$$ is the system matrix
+* $$A$$ is the system matrix

-A fundamental question in control theory is:
+The fundamental question is:

 > Will the state $$x(t)$$ converge to zero as time approaches infinity?